 The rapidly developing electronics and mobile phone industries in China provide strong evidence of its leaders’ desire to ascend the industrial value chain.

 Chinese mobile phone brands have quietly entered the global market in the last few years.
 They’re challenging established competitors like Apple and Samsung and furthering the nation’s reputation as one that values quality and innovation.

-Three Chinese smartphone brands, Huawei, Xiaomi and OPPO, are now the second, fourth and fifth largest smartphone suppliers in the world, respectively.
+Three Chinese smartphone brands, Huawei, OPPO and Xiaomi are now the second, third and fifth largest smartphone suppliers in the world, respectively.
 Huawei overtook Apple with 41 percent growth between 2017 and 2018.

 But China’s advanced manufacturing isn’t limited to phones.
 Dubbed “the drone dominator” by Time Magazine, Dajiang Innovation, or DJI for short, controlled 72 percent of the global drone market in 2018.
 Their drones sell for as much as $4,999, can fly for up to 31 minutes and can capture high-resolution video.

 Government-sponsored pushes to innovate

 Supporting these companies’ quality improvements are the government’s plans to modernize manufacturing and improve the quality of Chinese products.
 Made in China 2025 is a government initiative aimed at transforming the nation into a lean, innovative and green world manufacturing power by 2025.

 Among other requirements, the plan calls for more sourcing of key, high-tech components from domestic suppliers.
 And while many Chinese firms will need to adjust their strategies to appropriately meet demand, so far the plan has already boosted investments in technological innovation.